 For students already committed to another major discipline, the East Asia Studies concentration offers students an excellent way to gain valuable historical understanding of the East Asia region, as well as ‘located knowledge’ about specific countries in their cultural and social formations.
 Students choosing the concentration will, like our majors, devote three years to language study, but are required to take fewer foundational and elective courses.

-- AHUM UN1400 Colloquium on Major Texts (4 points)
+- AHUM UN1400 Colloquium on Major Texts

 - Two East Asia-related courses in EALAC or any other department at Columbia or Barnard at the 3000- or 4000-level, subject to approval by the Director of Undergraduate Studies.
-Concentrators may count Classical Chinese, Classical Japanese or Classical Tibetan as one of the electives for this requirement.

 For questions regarding the concentration in East Asian Languages and Culture, please contact the Director of Undergraduate Studies.